 - 1. Identifying, Defining and Establishing standards of performance.
 Which could be based on factors influencing and affectioning the performance.
 Establish the desired level of performance. - a.
-Physical environment required to perform up to the desired level. - b.
-Working environment required to perform up to desired level. - c.
-Knowledge, skills, attitude required to perform up to the desired level. - d.
+The physical environment is required to perform up to the desired level. - b.
+Working environment required to perform up to the desired level. - c.
+Knowledge, skills, and attitude required to perform up to the desired level. - d.
 Behavioural competencies required for outstanding performance. - e.
-From TNA find gaps in actual and desired performance.

-2. Design the training based on TNA.
+From TNA find gaps in actual and desired performance. - 2.
+Design the training based on TNA. - a.

-- a.
 Segregation of the gaps under four categories.
 Environmental, motivational, behavioural, and behavioural competencies. - b.
 The management and administration will provide solutions for environmental and motivational factors.
 Make the assessment to check whether the gaps have filled. - c.
-Develop design of training based on gaps identified in knowledge, skills, attitude, and behavioural competencies. - d.
-Define performance objective, training objective and learning objectives of training programme. - e.
-Identify and develop content of training and validate it. - f.
+Develop the design of training based on gaps identified in knowledge, skills, attitude, and behavioural competencies. - d.
+Define the performance objective, training objective and learning objectives of training programme. - e.
+Identify and develop the content of training and validate it. - f.
 Identify the proper training methods for knowledge, skills, attitude, and competencies. - g.
 Identify the learning methods Pedagogy, Andragogy or Heutagogy, according to requirement. - 3.
 Conduct the training as per design. - a.
 Identify the initial level of trainees. - b.
-Get the reaction of trainees on training environment. - c.
+Get the reaction of trainees on the training environment. - c.
 Assessment to check whether learning objective achieved in training. - d.
-Assessment to check whether training objectives achieved at the end of training.

-4. Assessment at workplace.
+Assessment to check whether training objectives were achieved at the end of training. - 4.
+Assessment at the workplace.

-a.
-After short interval assessment to check whether performance objectives achieved.

-- 5. Assessment of the organisation level. - a.
-After some time, interval assessment to check whether the desired performance of the organisation achieved. - 6.
+- a.
+After a short interval assessment to check whether performance objectives were achieved. - 5.
+Assessment of the organisation level. - a.
+After some time, interval assessment is to check whether the desired performance of the organisation is achieved. - 6.
 At the make assessment to check whether the training solved the problem or improved job performance and are the costs justified.